Backbone for mobility

 Trains are the most effective mode of public that connect communities across large areas, offering fast, reliable and frequent services.
 We see rail networks as being effective when they are linked into other modes of transport, such as bus, light-rail, ferry or ride share.

-Since first commencing rail services in Auckland in 2004, our services have helped to get more Kiwis
+Our services have helped to get more Kiwis

 out of their cars and on to a more reliable, accessible and sustainable public transport network.